This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

 Here’s how to access your Record Check Certificate in the app:

-- You'll be taken to a browser window, and prompted to confirm your phone number (using a SMS code) and driver's licence number
+You'll be taken to a browser window, and prompted to confirm your phone number (using an SMS code) and driver's license number

 In addition to Lyft's service animal policy, drivers in British Columbia should be aware of and comply with Provincial requirements related to guide and service animals.

-- Always keep your driver’s licence, registration and Commercial Vehicle Inspection document in your vehicle
+Always keep your driver’s license, registration, and Commercial Vehicle Inspection document in your vehicle

 If you're already a driver in a different province, and you're moving to British Columbia, send us a message with the following info: